bradleyap/Watson-news-sample-room-java/README.md

 A `docker-compose.yml` file is also there, which can be used to specify overlay volumes to allow local development without restarting the container.
 See the [Advanced Adventure for local development with Docker](https://book.gameontext.org/v/walkthrough/walkthroughs/local-docker.html) for a more detailed walkthrough.

-## Ok.
-So this thing is running...
-Now what?

-We know, this walkthrough was simple.
-You have a nice shiny service that has a REST API (/health), and emulates async messaging behavior via a WebSocket.
-So?
+## Other ways to make a Java room your own...

 The purpose of this text-based adventure is to help you grapple with microservices concepts and technologies while building something other than what you do for your day job (it can be easier to learn new things when not bogged down with old habits).
 This means that the simple service that should be humming along merrily with your name on it is the beginning of your adventures, rather than the end.

-Here is a small roadmap to this basic service, so you can go about making it your own:
+Here is the original roadmap to the basic java room, for making something of your own:

 * `org.gameontext.sample.RoomImplementation`
    This is class contains the core elements that make your microservice unique from others.